-- g.
-The following accessory structures are permitted in all zoning districts and require an ILP certifying that all applicable requirements of the ordinance have been met. - i.
-Accessory buildings and structures such as decks, garages, carports, enclosed patios, bath houses, gazebos, cabanas, greenhouses, storage sheds, and stables. - ii.
-Any other type of structure not otherwise listed that is over fifty (50) square feet in area. - iii.
-Swimming Pools. - (a) Above-ground swimming pools. - ((1)) Above-ground swimming pools shall have a five (5) foot (minimum) high fence placed around the pool area or property in it's entirety and/or a mechanical pool cover over the pool and/or removable steps in compliance with the current building code.
-If there is a deck surround, a minimum three (3) foot tall slatted deck rail enclosing all sides is required per building code. - (b) In-ground swimming pools. - ((1)) In-ground swimming pools shall have a five (5) foot (minimum) high fence placed around the pool area, property in it's entirety and/or a mechanical pool cover over the pool in compliance with the current building code.
+e.
+The following accessory structures are permitted in all zoning districts and require an ILP certifying that all applicable requirements of the ordinance have been met.

+i.
+Accessory buildings and structures such as decks, garages, carports, enclosed patios, bath houses, gazebos, cabanas, greenhouses, storage sheds, and stables.

+ii.
+Any other type of structure not otherwise listed that is over fifty (50) square feet in area.

+iii.
+Swimming Pools.

+- (a) Above-ground swimming pools. - (b) In-ground swimming pools.

+((1)) In-ground swimming pools shall have a five (5) foot high fence placed around the pool area and/or a mechanical pool cover over the pool in compliance with the current building code.